camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ---
-title: 'On-Premise Installation'
+title: "On-Premise Installation"
 weight: 10
-layout: 'single'
+layout: "single"

 menu:
   main:
-    identifier: 'installation'
+    identifier: "installation"
-    parent: 'technical-guide'
+    parent: "technical-guide"
     Pre: "Read in this section how you install Cawemo Enterprise On-Premise."
 ---

 ## Introduction

-This installation guide is targeting system administrators who want to install Cawemo Enterprise On-Premise **1.2** on their own IT infrastructure or private cloud.
+This installation guide is targeting system administrators who want to install Cawemo Enterprise On-Premise **1.3** on their own IT infrastructure or private cloud.
 This version of Cawemo is exclusively available for Camunda Enterprise customers and requires a separately sold license.

 ## Prerequisites